The social importance of the electronic payment system in the Netherlands has increased significantly in recent years

 Technical malfunctions in the payment chain have a major impact on both consumers and business owners.
 Fraud occurs in a variety of forms, such as phishing, skimming, shouldering and theft, cash trapping, etc. Many parties are involved in fraud prevention: banks, transaction processors, POS terminal suppliers, brand owners, and also business owners and consumers.
 The police and the law play an important role in tracking down criminal fraudsters.

 The Payments Association coordinates, facilitates and invests in this fight for a secure and reliable payment system.
-It cooperates closely with the Dutch Banking Association, the fraud team of transaction processor equensWorldline and other stakeholders.
+It cooperates closely with the Dutch Banking Association and other stakeholders.

 Centre of expertise